hassantafreshi/easy-form-builder/readme.txt

 [youtube http://www.youtube.com/watch?v=7jS01CEtbDg]

 You don't need any coding skills to use *Easy Form Builder*.
 Simply drag and drop your layouts into order to easily create unlimited custom multistep forms.
-A unique tracking ID allows you to connect any submission to an individual request.
+A unique Confirmation code ( tracking ID) allows you to connect any submission to an individual request.

 How *Easy Form Builder* makes your life easier:
 - Simple drag and drop functionality